Jerry-Master/GranaData/_posts/2022-08-10-gan_optimality_proof.md

 \end{align*}
 $$</div>

 The acronyms means [Kullback-Leibler divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) and [Jensen-Shannon divergence](https://en.wikipedia.org/wiki/Jensen%E2%80%93Shannon_divergence).
-For a more in-depth explanation of this rearrangment you can look at this [great post](https://srome.github.io/An-Annotated-Proof-of-Generative-Adversarial-Networks-with-Implementation-Notes/).
+For a more in-depth explanation of this rearrangement you can look at this [great post](https://srome.github.io/An-Annotated-Proof-of-Generative-Adversarial-Networks-with-Implementation-Notes/).

 We are almost finished, there is a property of the JSD that states it is a nonnegative value, being zero if and only if both distributions are equal.
 That property translates into $C(G) \ge -\log(4)$ with equality if and only if $p_{data} = p_g$ exactly as desired.
 Magic, isn't it?